Parking Permits & FAQs

-We are pleased to introduce virtual parking permits to the Pepperdine community.
+We are pleased to offer virtual parking permits to the Pepperdine community.
 This option provides an easy, efficient and sustainable way to manage vehicle registration and parking management procedures on campus.
 Please review the following FAQs to learn more.
-We welcome your questions at email@example.com or by calling our reception services team at 310-506-4700 during regular business hours.
+We welcome your questions at email@example.com or by calling our reception services team at 310.506.4700 during regular business hours.

 How do virtual parking permits work?

-- Enter the vehicle information and purchase a parking permit at this website.
+- Enter the vehicle information and purchase a parking permit in the parking portal website.

 - License Plate Recognition (LPR) cameras scan license plates of vehicles entering and parking on campus.
 Using a mobile, hand-held, or vehicle-mounted system, they will scan license plates one vehicle and one area at a time.